Small businesses in North Carolina most often buy these types of insurance.

 State laws affect which business insurance coverage you need.
 These policies are required everywhere in North Carolina, from Charlotte to Raleigh.

-North Carolina state law requires workers’ compensation insurance for all businesses that employ three or more individuals, full-time or part-time.
+North Carolina state law requires workers’ comp insurance for all businesses that employ three or more individuals, full-time or part-time.

 This business insurance policy covers medical bills for work-related injuries and illnesses.
 It also provides disability benefits to injured North Carolina workers, and protects employers from liability over an injury.